 I was born during the depression and Mama made lots cakes when I was little.

-Most people, or the homes I visited as a child, did not have refrigeration.
+Most people or the homes I visited as a child, did not have refrigerators.

-Some homes had an icebox and with a huge block of ice that was delivered daily or as needed.
+Some homes had an icebox that held a huge block of ice that was delivered daily or as needed.

-The freezers looked much like the box type freezers we have today, except they were made of steel (gray colored) components.
+The iceboxes looked much like the box type freezers we have today, except they were made of gray steel components.

 My Grandmother had one.

-By 1937, during the depression years, a cake bearing the same name was entered into a newspaper contest and won.
+By 1937, during the depression years, a cake bearing the same name, Mayonnaise Cake, was entered into a newspaper contest and won First Prize.

-The above Chocolate Cake Recipe will make a cake that hardly resembles those earlier cakes.
+The Chocolate Cake Recipe at top of page makes a cake that hardly resembles those earlier cakes.

-The old fashioned cake seemed like a mixture of the old Red Devils
+The old fashioned cakes seemed like a mixture of the old Red Devils